-The Vizcachitas Project is located in Chile and therefore its activities are subject to the risks normally associated with the conduct of business in foreign countries.
+The Vizcachitas Project is located in Chile and therefore its activities are subject to the risks normally associated with the conduct of business in foreign countries including all forms of political risk.
 The occurrence of one or more of these risks could have a material and adverse effect on the Company's profitability or the viability of its affected foreign operations, which could have a material adverse effect on the Company's business, results of operations, financial condition and prospects.
-An election in December 2021, resulted in a change in government which may have adverse material effects on the Company.
+During 2023 Chile will implement a second process to write a new constitution, including an approval referendum by the Chilean people, which may have adverse effects on the mining industry.